Online with Skylar Hall

-TSD 8210 Self, Society, and Transformation (3 units) This course examines the relationship between self and society in a planetary context.
-It addresses the nature of interconnectedness, examines new ways of understanding our planetary predicament, and introduces interpretive frameworks from the sociology of knowledge, the sociology of social change, and the comparative study of cultures.
-Throughout the course, students are invited to look at their own research inquiry through these particular lenses.
+TSD-8210 Self, Society, and Transformation (3 units) This course examines the relationship between self and society in a planetary context.
+It will address the nature of interconnectedness, examine new ways of understanding our planetary predicament, and introduce interpretive frameworks from the sociology of knowledge, the sociology of social change, and the study of cultures.
+Throughout the course, students will be invited to look at their own research inquiry through these particular lenses.

-TSD 6526 Ecology of Ideas (3 units) All inquiry is situated in an “ecology of ideas,” which is to say the literature for a dissertation, including scholarly articles, books, essays, and /or cultural artifacts.
+TSD-6526 The Ecology of Ideas (3 units) All inquiry is situated in an ecology of ideas, which is to say the literature for a dissertation, including: scholarly articles, books, essays, and/or cultural artifacts.
 This course supports students as they identify, evaluate, and orient themselves within all this dissertation literature.
 The course explores the nature and role of theory in any inquiry.
-Finally, it prepares students to develop and articulate their own stance and theoretical orientation for any type of dissertation, whether it be qualitative, theoretical, or arts-based.
+Finally, it prepares students to develop and articulate their own stance and theoretical orientation for any type of dissertation, whether it be qualitative or theoretical.

 Semester 1 | Fall